 You need to configure a workflow if you want a task to be triggered automatically upon file upload.
 After configuration, the task will be initiated automatically on files uploaded to the specified COS bucket and the output files will be uploaded to the same or a different COS bucket.

 You can also call an API to initiate a task on a specific file, in which case workflow configuration is not required.

 A transcoding task can be automatically or manually triggered.

 TaskId.
-For more information on manual triggering, please see Manually Initiating Transcoding.
+For details, see Manually Initiating Transcoding.

 - Steps in the red box are optional.
 When you manually trigger a transcoding task, you can use CMQ to receive notifications or query the task status through an API as shown in step 5.

 After the task is completed, MPS will upload the output files to the specified COS bucket.
-If upload fails, the final task status will be "failed".
+If upload fails, the task status will be "failed".